yiemwa123/info2300final/documents/design-journey.md

 if post request to add movie{
     insert sql query
     add corresponding foreign keys
+    if uploaded image has correct file size and extension{
+    insert into images table
+    update foreign keys
+}
 }

 if post request to delete movie{